YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

     docker stop --time 20 7e38f2f1c567

+# docker restart

+To restart a Docker container, you can use the docker restart command followed by the name or ID of the container.

+For example:

+    $ docker restart my_container

+This command stops and then starts the container.
+When you restart a container, all of its processes are terminated, and then the processes are started again.

 # docker rm

 The docker rm command is used to remove one or more Docker containers.